kstenerud/proxmox-containers/README.md

 ## Containers

-* `dev`: My dev environment
+* `dev`: My dev virtual desktop environment
-* `tx`: My "transfer" environment.
+* `tx`: My "transfer" virtual desktop environment.
 Basically a clean web browser and such that can be erased.
 * `plex`: Plex media server.
 Connects to my NAS via the host, which connects over SAMBA (so that the container remains unprivileged).